 - Poor Placement – Damage to the implant can also come from the treatment itself, where the implant is not properly placed.
 This means the implant has difficult bonding within the bone and, therefore, isn’t firm in its place, causing movement of the dental implant.
 The screw is weak in its position and the crown can fall off.
-Click here if this happened to you and learn more about it.

 - Bad Habits – Never use your dental implants as tools to open or chew on things.
 This will cause the implant to weaken and damage.
 Quit these habits.